 MCP Integration

-The Agent supports Model Context Protocol (MCP) for external tool integration:
+The Agent supports Model Context Protocol (MCP) for external tool integration.
+MCP servers connect when the agent joins a call:

 from vision_agents.core.mcp import MCPServerRemote